m4rw3r/react-pause-champ/README.md

 * React 18

-Recommended to use `createRoot`/`hydrateRoot` to use batching, in the case of asynchronous updates which instantly complete.
+Recommended to use `createRoot`/`hydrateRoot` on the client to use batching, in the case of asynchronous updates which instantly complete.
+On the server `renderToPipeableStream`/ `renderToReadableStream` is required for asynchronous initializations and Suspense support.

 ## Example